All pubs in Glasgow and Edinburgh to close under new Scottish virus curbs

-LONDON (Reuters) - All pubs in Glasgow and Edinburgh will have to close for 16 days from Friday under the latest wave of COVID-19 restrictions in Scotland, First Minister Nicola Sturgeon said.
+LONDON (Reuters) - All pubs in Glasgow and Edinburgh will have to close for 16 days from Friday under the latest wave of COVID-19 restrictions in Scotland, a move one trade body called a “total catastrophe.”

 The number of COVID-19 cases in Scotland has been accelerating since mid-September, with 1,054 new cases reported on Wednesday, driven by infections in the central belt, which includes Glasgow and Edinburgh.

-“While the measures I announce today will feel like a backward step ... they are in the interests of protecting our progress overall,” Sturgeon told the Scottish parliament.
+“While the measures I announce today will feel like a backward step ... they are in the interests of protecting our progress overall,” First Minister Nicola Sturgeon told the Scottish parliament.

 “Without action ... we are likely to return to the peak levels of infection we had in the spring by the end of this month.”

-Beyond the country’s central belt, she said pubs, restaurants and cafes would be able to operate indoors to serve food and non-alcoholic drinks only between 6 a.m. and 6 p.m. for the 16-day period.
+Beyond the central belt, pubs, restaurants and cafes will not be able to serve alcohol indoors, and can only serve food and non-alcoholic drinks between 6 a.m. and 6 p.m. for the 16-day period.

 They will be able to continue to serve alcohol outdoors until the existing curfew time of 10 p.m, she said.